Can The IRS Garnish Social Security Payments?

 Options to Stop the IRS Garnishment of Social Security for Back Taxes

 There are a number of ways to stop a Social Security garnishment.
+You can also use many of these options to stop a wage garnishment.
 The right options depend on your tax and financial situation.
 Here are some of the possibilities:

 - Full Payment — To stop the garnishment, some people take out loans, borrow from their retirement accounts, or find other means to pay the entire tax bill.
 Paying in full stops interest and penalties from accruing, but before borrowing money, you should compare the interest rate on the private loan to what the IRS offers for installment plans.